xmidt-org/docs/content/docs/operating/getting_started/talaria.md

             interval: "30s"
             deregisterCriticalServiceAfter: "70s"
 ```
+Where CONSUL_ADDRESS is your Consul DNS record, docker container, or ip address.
+Where HOSTNAME is your DNS record, docker container, or ip address for this service listening on the HEALTH_PORT.

 Talaria is watching for the other talarias and is registering itself.

 _**NOTE**_: if you have certs available, change http to https.
 HTTP should never